 2. The cognizant physician or medical provider makes the ultimate decision to determine an employee’s capability to return to work after any work related accident, injury, or illness.
 The physician makes the decision as to whether the employee’s capability to return to work fits within the scope of transitional work as defined in this policy.

-The physician or medical provider will evaluate the modified job duties to ensure that the employee will not be required to perform duties that would further aggravate their condition.
+The physician or medical provider will evaluate the modified job duties to ensure that the employee will not be required to perform duties that would further aggravate his/her condition.

 3. The result must be the performance of meaningful work that includes productive output during the time of strengthening and healing.